-The aim of this pilot is to make more testing available across the country, to create a faster test which can be used at scale.
+The aim of lateral flow testing is to make more tests available across the country and to yield faster results.
 If successful, the effect of this could be to stop outbreaks of Covid-19 before they happen.
 This is your chance to be part of what could be a real advance in the fight against the pandemic.

 For more detail on how the testing works and what it means, see our frequently asked questions page.